Paul-E-max/Com_port/README.md

 # Recent updates

+V1.01.23 - 11.10.2024

+Allow files to be piped in as though typed by the operator.

+V1.01.22 - 26.02.2024

+Apply F&F digital signature to allow application to be run on company machines.

 V1.01.21 - 08.02.2024

 Option to display output in hexadecimal (see bottom of QUICK text menu next to repeat functions).